Drinking Water: Groundwater Standards

 Barium

 The groundwater standards for barium was first adopted in Cycle 1 (1985), updated in Cycle 5 (1994) and reviewed as part of Cycle 10 (2019).
+In the Cycle 10 review, DHS DHS did not find any new significant technical information to indicate that a change in the standards was warranted.

-• Enforcement standard = 2 mg/L
+• Enforcement Standard =2 mg/L

-• Preventive action limit = 0.4 mg/L
+• Preventive Action Limit = 0.4 mg/L

 Barium is a naturally occurring metal that can get into the environment from power plants and vehicle paints and from drilling mud.
 Studies have shown that exposure to high levels of barium can cause stomach issues and muscle weakness.